806.8 Storm Water Pollution Prevention Plan (SWPPP)

 - • Channels: Calculated Shear Stresses of 10.1 lbs/ft2 to 14 lbs/ft2

 - (Note: Use Erosion Control Blanket for Calculated Shear Stresses up to 3.5 lbs/ft2 and use Turf Reinforcement Mat for Calculated Shear Stresses of 3.5 lbs/ft2 or greater.)

 806.8.4.4 Sediment Control Measures

-As previously stated, our emphasis on MoDOT projects should be erosion control and focusing on covering up exposed soil, preferably with permanent vegetation, rock, pavement, etc., as soon as practicable in order to protect the soil surface and keep soil particles from dislodging and entering stormwater.
-While erosion control should be the primary focus, it is important that we back up our erosion control efforts with appropriate and effective sediment control.
-Sediment control is most effective when we incorporate a system of structural BMPs (treatment train) and we focus our efforts on combatting sediment as close to its source as possible.
+As previously stated, the emphasis on MoDOT projects should be erosion control and focusing on covering up exposed soil, preferably with permanent vegetation, rock, pavement, etc., as soon as practicable in order to protect the soil surface and keep soil particles from dislodging and entering stormwater.
+While erosion control should be the primary focus, it is important to back up erosion control efforts with appropriate and effective sediment control.
+Sediment control is most effective when incorporated with a system of structural BMPs (treatment train) and efforts are focussed on combatting sediment as close to its source as possible.
 The following sediment control measures should be used in combination to treat stormwater and minimize sediment loss from MoDOT projects.

 806.8.4.4.1 Sediment Basin